NigelVanHattum/k8s-homelab/02_base_resources/README.md

 - [Linkerd homepage](https://linkerd.io/)
 - [Linkerd Helm Chart](https://linkerd.io/2.14/tasks/install-helm/)

 Linkerd will be installed with a self-signed root-ca that is valid for 10 years.
-Nothing more to say about Linkerd.
+Linkerd will install a service mesh to ensure pod to pod network encryption.
+Nothing more to say about it.

 ## ArgoCD
 - [ArgoCD homepage](https://argoproj.github.io/cd/)